Workplace culture: What employees are looking for

 If you want to attract and retain great employees, especially when hiring is competitive, culture needs to be on your radar.

-Research for SEEK shows 68% of Kiwis find workplace culture important; 52% of people say they’d turn down a job if they learned a company had a poor culture and 77% say they’ve left a job or would leave a job due to poor culture.
+Research for SEEK shows 81% of Kiwis find workplace culture important; 69% of people say they’d turn down a job if they learned a company had a poor culture and 76% say they’ve left a job or would leave a job due to poor culture.
+In fact, two-thirds (66%) say a good workplace culture is even more important than salary.

 Let’s look at what aspects of culture employees care most about, and how you can work to build a positive culture in your workplace.